l0wigh/better-duckhunter/README.md

 ```
 duckhunter.py -l us input.txt output.sh
 ```
-Suppourts multiple languages: us, fr, de, es, sv, it, uk, ru, dk, no, pt, be
+Supports multiple languages: us, fr, de, es, sv, it, uk, ru, dk, no, pt, be

 Output file can be run as a regular shell file on Nethunter devices.